 Looking ahead, more deep dives to come

 In just a few short months, the Dell employment branding and the Stories Inc. teams together produced a comprehensive picture of life at Dell to share with intern and veteran candidates.
 Videos, blog posts, social graphics and slideshares inform candidates what they can expect working at Dell.
-To date, slideshares have garnered more than 6,000 views; videos have accrued more than 14,000 views; blog posts have received 15,000 views, and all views continue to grow.
+To date, our content on social sites has received more than 1.4 million impressions; slideshares have garnered more than 6,000 views; videos have accrued more than 14,000 views; blog posts have received 68,000 views, and all views continue to grow.
 And, more deep dives are already underway for identified talent niches.

 The stories uncovered create a clear picture for candidates: Life at Dell is a career path game changer.